falreis/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![CSV classes][csv_classes]

-Then, I printed the classes names, numbers and the percentage of information of each class.
+Then, I printed the classes names, numbers and the percentage of information of each class for the train set.

-![Classes and percentages][train_percentages]
+![Classes and percentages for the train set][train_percentages]

-To finish, I plotted a pie graph with the percentages of each class in the train set.
+I also plotted a pie graph with the percentages of each class in the train set.

+![Pie graph with classes and percentages for the train set][pie_graph]

+Then, I printed the classes names, numbers and the percentage of information of each class for the test set.

+![Classes and percentages for the test set][test_percentages]

+I plotted either a pie graph with the percentages of each class in the test set.

-![Pie graph with classes and percentages][pie_graph]
+![Pie graph with classes and percentages for the test set][pie_graph_test]

+To finish, I plotter a bar graph to compare the train set with the test set and the ammount of data for both.

+![Bar graph to compare the train and test set][bar_graph]

 ---
 ### Design and Test a Model Architecture